Zetaphor/lenscript/README.md

 ## Documentation

-See [the wiki](https://github.com/Zetaphor/lenscript/wiki) for more information.
+~~See [the wiki](https://github.com/Zetaphor/lenscript/wiki) for more information.~~

+This needs to be completely rewritten.
+That will be done after I finish the browser implementation